MaggieAppleton/monzo-lunchmoney-sync/README.md

 # Monzo → Lunch Money Sync

-Local Python script that syncs your Monzo transactions into Lunch Money.
-Everything stays on your machine.
-No cloud servers to configure or worries about leaking API keys.
+A local Python script that syncs your Monzo bank transactions into Lunch Money.
+Everything runs on your computer - no cloud services to set up.

-Designed to be run via a daily cron job (or hourly, weekly, whatever you prefer) When the script first runs it fetches historical transactions to sync.
-Then only fetches recent/new transactions on future runs.
+The first time you run it, it fetches all your past Monzo transactions and saves them to a local 'snapshot'.
+You can sync this to Lunch Money to backfill historical transactions.
+After that, it only fetches new ones since the last time it ran.

 ## Requirements

 - Python 3.9+
-- A Monzo OAuth2 client (client id/secret)
+- A Monzo developer account + client app
-- A Lunch Money Personal Access Token
+- A Lunch Money API key

-## Install
+## Setup

+Create a virtual environment (this keeps the script's dependencies separate from your system):

 ```bash
 python3 -m venv .venv && source .venv/bin/activate
 pip install -r requirements.txt
 ```

-## Configure
+## Configuration

-Create a `.env` file in the repo root with:
+Create a file called `.env` in the main folder with your account details:

 ```bash
 MONZO_CLIENT_ID=...